Google's big-screen Nest Hub Max is $50 off at Adorama | Engadget

 Aside from the big display, there's another reason the Nest Hub Max normally retails for more than double the price of the newer Nest Hub.
 Namely, its built-in camera.
 Google's AI and computer vision wizardry means the snapper can perform some downright cool tricks.
 Things like facial recognition that enables you to view messages and reminders that aren't visible to others.
 Then there's Auto Framing to keep you in the center of the frame when you're moving around a room.

-Last, but by no means least, the camera doubles up as Nest security cam, allowing you to watch its live feed from your phone (or another smart display) for peace of mind when you're in another room or out.
+Last, but by no means least, the camera doubles up as a Nest security cam, allowing you to watch its live feed from your phone (or another smart display) for peace of mind when you're in another room or out.
 And chances are, you'll end up using many of the Hub's functions without prodding the screen courtesy of the voice and gesture controls.
 To sum up, while it's certainly not the newest smart display, it still offers plenty of premium extras that smaller rivals lack.